-All new members of the Board undertake an induction course on joining the Society.
-Throughout the year all Board members undertake further training at meetings with our actuaries and investment manager as well as being kept fully up to date throughout the year with the constant changes in legislation and regulations.
-Every effort is made by members of the Board to attend appropriate seminars and conferences and each member attending such functions reports on all items of interest at the next Board meeting.
+Throughout the year all Board members undertake training at meetings with our actuaries and investment manager as well as being kept fully up to date throughout the year with the constant changes in legislation and regulations.
+Every effort is made by members of the Board to attend appropriate seminars and conferences, both virtual and in person and each member attending such functions reports on all items of interest at the next Board meeting.